If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-These pests destroy, infect or overpopulate the cocoon leaving the bees either dead or homeless thus compromising the natural balance required to ensure stability of the ecosystem.
-Harvesting the cocoons therefore is important as you remove the cocoons when the bees are inactive and this will in turn prevent other species from nesting.
-One may store the material in the garage or shed until ready to harvest.
+These pests destroy, infect or overpopulate the cocoon leaving the bees either dead or homeless, thus compromising the natural balance required to ensure the stability of the ecosystem.
+Harvesting wild bee cocoons therefore is important as you remove the cocoons when the bees are inactive and this will in turn prevent other species from nesting.
+One may store the cocoons in the garage or shed until ready to harvest.

 Bees carry pollen from one place to another diversifying the growth of crops in different areas and ensuring they don’t go extinct.
-The survival of the plant eco system heavily depends on the survival of this bees and the service they provide.
+The survival of the plant ecosystem heavily depends on the survival of these bees and the service they provide.
 Wild bees however are finding it hard to survive in the world and thus it’s important we lend a hand.
-Being so, it is therefore necessary to ensure their survival by taking care of them during their hibernation through harvesting.
+So, it is, therefore, necessary to ensure their survival by taking care of them during their hibernation through harvesting.

 It is important to harvest wild bee cocoons.
-When we talk about harvesting of wild bee cocoons it does not mean honey harvesting since wild bees serve other purposes other than honey.
+When we talk about harvesting wild bee cocoons, it does not mean honey harvesting, as wild bees serve other purposes other than honey.
 The solitary bees are used mainly for pollination purposes, which is a more important job.
-In fact, wild bees are highly efficient when it comes to pollination unlike honey bees.
+In fact, wild bees are much more efficient when it comes to pollination than honey bees.
 This species of bee is easy to keep and more volatile compared to other species.

 What you should expect to see in a wild bee cocoon:

 - Pollen loaves and bee frass.